 The new school year also requires parents to shop for school supplies and new clothes or uniforms.
 Why not get a head start on getting organized before the new school year begins?

 One way of easing the back-to-school stress is to proactively implement some simple and practical organizing methods suitable to your family’s daily routine.
+These are tips you can implement anytime, not just back-to-school.
+It’s never too late to get organized!

 Check out some of my favorite tips and tricks below and pick a couple that will work for you!